NattyGold/NattyGold/README.md

 - 🌱 I’m currently learning React Js & Django
 - 👯 I’m looking to collaborate on exciting and challenging project...

-- 💬 Ask me about anything on web design and development, software engineering & artificial intelligence
+- 💬 Ask me anything on web design and development, software engineering & artificial intelligence
 - 📫 You can reach out to me: nathanielanathaniel1@gmail.com